 - Unsecured loans

 - Available in all 50 states

 - Up to five days to get your funds

 - At least $180,000 annual revenue required

 OnDeck is an online lender offering business term loans and lines of credit, so you’ll want to skip this one if you’re interested in invoice factoring.
 Unlike BlueVine, it looks at your business’s cash flow and general performance instead of just considering your credit score.
 It rewards loyalty with reduced fees for companies that apply for a second and third loan.

 OnDeck’s loans can be more expensive than BlueVine’s, however.
 Its term loans come with an annual interest rate (AIR) starting at 9.99%, while the starting APR for credit lines is 13.99%.
-It also charges an origination fee of 2.5%-4% on its credit lines for first-timers.
+It also charges an origination fee of 2.5% to 4% on its credit lines for first-timers.

 New to business financing and unsure where to start?
 LendingTree can help you find a lender and provides educational resources to ensure you’re getting the right type of financing for your business’s needs.
 Unlike BlueVine, LendingTree isn’t a direct lender.
 Instead, it can connect your business with lenders that offer a wide range of business loans, including lines of credit and invoice factoring.

 Since it’s not a lender, the rates and loan amounts your business might qualify for vary, so it’s difficult to compare to BlueVine.
 To apply, fill out a quick online form to get offers from multiple lenders your business might qualify for.